unerdground/lsc-suffix_tree/README.md

 ## Issues
 1. As each suffix of a substring is also a substring, all of them will appear in final result
 2. By now function returns only indexes of start and end of a common substring in a first string;
-So if position of a common substring in second string required you need to perform additional calculations.
+So if position of a common substring in second string required, you'll need to perform additional calculations.
 3. Naive tree building takes more than 1 second if sum of string lengths more than 5k symbols.

 ## Further works